JuliaHealth/KomaMRI.jl/docs/src/sequence.md

 # Useful Information

-This section covers some topics that are helpful to get a deeper understanding and more insights about a variety of topics
+This section covers some topics that are helpful to get a deeper understanding and more insights about a variety of topics.

 ## Sequence Structure